roshijay/Anomaly-Detection-in-ICU/README.md

 ## Overview

-This repository contains three end-to-end systems for detecting anomalies in ICU vital signs:
+This repository contains three moddular systems for detecting anomalies in ICU vital signs:

 - A classic time-series model (ARIMA/ETS)

-- A real-time streaming anomaly detector with Kafka + ML
+- A real-time streaming anomaly detector with Kafka + unsupervised ML

-- A dynamic alert prioritizer that adapts based on clinician feedback (simulated)
+- A dynamic alert prioritization engine that adapts based on clinician feedback (simulated)

-Originally created across two graduate-level courses at Harvard University, this project builds from traditional time-series models to real-time streaming systems that incorporate feedback-driven alert priorization.
+Originally developed across two graduate-level Harvard courses, the project progresses from interpretable statistical models to fully-streamed real-time pipelines with feedback-driven alert management.

 ---

 ##  Project Modules

 ### 1. [`legacy_stats_model/`](./legacy_stats_model/)
-- Uses ARIMA & Exponential Smoothing for anomaly detection in SysBP & Pulse
+- Applies ARIMA & Exponential Smoothing for anomaly detection in SysBP & Pulse
-- Defines confidence-based thresholds
+- Defines confidence-based thresholds to flag anomalies
-- Emphasizes explainability for clinicians
+- Emphasizes interpretability to support clinicians
 ---

 ### 2. [`kafka_streaming_model/`](./kafka_streaming_model/)

-- Streams patient vitals using a Kafka producer-consumer pipeline
+- Streams patient vital signs using a Kafka producer-consumer pipeline
 - Detects anomalies using Isolation Forest and One-Class SVM
 - Includes SHAP for explainability and clustering for patient similarity insights

 ### 3. [`realtime_alert_system/`](./realtime_alert_system/)
-- Recieves anomaly alerts from Kafka
+- Consumes anomaly alerts from Kafka in near real-time
-- Ranks alerts based on severity(SysBP, Pulse, Emergency)
+- Score alerts based on vitals(SysBP, Pulse) and emergency
-- Incorporates simulated clinician feedback to adapt alert importance over time
+- Incorporates simulated clinician feedback to adapt alert rankings over time
 - Near real-time performance(~1 second latency per record)

 ![Real-Time Kafka Alerts](./realtime_alert_system/kafka_alerts.png)
-<sub> The Kafka consumer console below shows the alert system actively processing patient vitals:
+<sub> The Kafka consumer console demonstrates real-time processing patient vitals:
 - Records are streamed one by one from the producer.
 - Anomalies are flagged based on:
    - Abnormal Pulse
    - Out-of-range SysBP
    - Emergency admissions
-- Alerts are assigned a severity score based on the number of triggered conditions.
+- Alerts are assigned a severity score based on the number and type of triggered conditions.
-- The system then prioritizes alerts dynamically based on severity and feedback bias.
+- The system then prioritizes alerts dynamically based on severity and feedback bias. </sub>
-- This validates that the pipeline is functioning as intended — even with mostly normal data, the mixed dataset (mixed_focus.csv) helps surface and test real-time alert logic effectively. </sub>